 2023년 10월 10일

-A skills-based approach is the key to overcoming transformation obstacles in financial services
+A skills-based approach is the key to transformation in financial services

-A skills-based approach is the key to overcoming transformation obstacles in financial services
+A skills-based approach is the key to transformation in financial services

 The driving forces behind this transformation include the emergence of agile fintech companies and challenger banks, the digital revolution marked by the shift from traditional bank branches to online banking, and intense competition with tech companies for skilled workers.
-These challenger banks have not only introduced innovative products and services but also set new standards for customer service and engagement, forcing traditional financial institutions to rethink their strategies and operations.
+In addition, the risks and regulations around finance are becoming more sophisticated.
+Worldwide, banks faced $6.6 billion in fines in 2023 for failing to follow anti-financial crime regulations—and that’s not counting actual losses from financial crime.

 • A rapidly changing industry: The finance sector is changing quickly due to new products, evolving regulations, and increasingly fierce competition.
 Financial services providers need employees with the right skills to adapt to these changes quickly.

 • Evolving technological requirements: Technology is playing a bigger role in the finance sector with each passing day.
-The scale of technical innovation is huge.
 Financial services firms therefore need employees with digital skills: data science, programming, cybersecurity, and data analysis.
-Finding these people is challenging.

 • Shifting employee expectations: The way people view work is changing.
 Employees are now looking for more than compensation.
 They want flexible working terms, work-life balance, career development opportunities, and a positive culture where they’re always learning and building new skills.